Stainless steel bezel with knurled outer edge in DLC Coated Black. Polished chamfered edge and brushed finish top surface

 To pay for your order on finance please select the Payl8r Button at the checkout stage, select your finance package and deposit where you will be taken through the application process.

-First introduced in 2017, the MHD AGT is MHD watches’ first Automatic watch model, in association with Britain’s Electric Car Company Alcraft Motor Company, and its first Car, the GT.
-New for 2018, enter the MHD AGT Black Edition Limited to 100 units.
+The MHD AGT in association with Britain’s Electric Car Company Alcraft Motor Company, and its first Car, the GT.
+The MHD AGT Black Edition Limited to 100 units.

 The Second colour way in the AGT edition uses Black DLC coating on the centre barrel and outer bezel.
 The design then combines this with a black sun ray dial and contrasting orange markings to give a high contrast look to the timepiece.